Oil dips as Europe's election results fan uncertainty

 Greece might run out of cash by end of June if it does not have a government in place to negotiate a next aid tranche and projected state revenues fall short, three Greek finance ministry officials told Reuters.

+The European Union (EU) executive said Greece must implement the reforms it agreed to under the second bailout program and that the European Commission is ready to help.

-(Additional reporting by Zaida Espana in London and Francis Kan in Singapore; Editing by Marguerita Choy and Jim Marshall)
+(Additional reporting by Zaida Espana in London and Francis Kan in Singapore; Editing by Marguerita Choy)